Maurice Setters: Playing career

-Setters started his career with Exeter City reserved, making his first-team debut against Southend United in March 1954, his only appearance for the "Grecians" in the 1953–54 season.
+Setters started his career with Exeter City reserves, making his first-team debut against Southend United in March 1954, his only appearance for the "Grecians" in the 1953–54 season.
 He played a further nine games for Exeter in the 1954–55 season.
 First Division team West Bromwich Albion showed interest in acquiring Setters.
 Exeter were reluctant to let him go but the £3,000 transfer fee was sufficient at a time of financial problems for the club.
 Setters went on to play 120 games for West Brom.

 In January 1960, he was transferred to Manchester United for a fee of £30,000.
 Matt Busby signed Setters as a replacement for the injured Wilf McGuinness who had suffered a career ending leg break.
 Setters developed his reputation for being one of footballs 'hard men' and his combative style made him a key part of the team.
 A poor 1962–63 league campaign saw Manchester United nearly relegated in the Second Division but they did beat Leicester City 3–1 in the 1963 FA Cup Final.
 A much improved 1963–64 season brought a 2nd-place finish behind Liverpool.
 A 7–0 win over Aston Villa early in the 1964–65 season was Setters 159th and final game for Manchester United as he was sold to Stoke City for £30,000.

 He played 19 times for Stoke in 1964–65 as Stoke claimed a mid-table finish of 11th position.
 At the end of the campaign, with the squad training for their pre-season in the United States, Setters was involved in a 'bust-up' with teammate Calvin Palmer.
 Setters apologised to manager Tony Waddington and was allowed to travel to the United States but Palmer did not apologise and was forced to stay in England.
 Out in America, Setters played nine times for the Cleveland Stokers scoring three goals.
 He missed just three matches in 1965–66 playing in 45 fixtures.
 His run in the first team continued in 1966–67 until he sustained injury against Liverpool on 4 March 1967 which allowed Alan Bloor to take his place.
 After failing to dislodge Bloor, Setters joined Coventry City in November 1967 for a £25,000 fee.
 During this time he played nine games as a guest player with the Cleveland Stokers in the North American United Soccer Association.
 Setters made 59 appearances for Coventry in just under three years at Highfield Road and ended his career with a four-month spell with Second Division Charlton Athletic from January 1970, playing in eight games.